 Bordetella parapertussis is similar to B. pertussis and causes a pertussis-like illness.
 However, B. parapertussis does not produce the pertussis toxin and therefore the infections are typically milder and often asymptomatic.
 The CDC estimate is that B. parapertussis produces 1%-35% of infections that are ‘pertussis-like’.
 Given the symptoms and prevalence, our focus is on B. pertussis.

 Laminar flow immunoassays that are in place in most hospitals and physician offices detect the hemagglutinin (H) only and not only lack sensitivity but, also, lack the ability to determine the specific neuraminidase (N) component.
-In that regard, we are currently the only laboratory in the country that can accurately determine both the hemagglutinin and the neuraminidase of the H1N1 strain.
+In that regard, we are one of the only laboratories in the country that can accurately determine both the hemagglutinin and the neuraminidase of the H1N1 strain.

 MRSA often colonizes the external nares, the axilla, and the perineum of a growing number of people.
 When the organism produces disease, it is often mechanically introduced into healthy tissue by self-inoculation (scratching mosquito bites, contact with cuts or scratches, etc.), or during surgical procedures when patients are not effectively decolonized before the surgery is performed.
 Whether a patient has MRSA disease and is in need of treatment is a clinical decision and is based upon whether the specimen is properly collected and if the patient is symptomatic.